 Who would I recommend The Great Escape summary to?

-The 42-year-old who is tired of the news making them feel like the world is on fire, or the 20-year-old that wonders if their quality of life is really that great.
-Also, every politician that has any power to do something about the rampant inequality in the world.
+The 20-year-old who wonders if their quality of life is really that great, the 42-year-old who is tired of the news making them feel like the world is on fire, and anyone who has any political power to do something about the rampant inequality in the world.